-The month starts out on the chilly side, with average highs in the low 50s Fahrenheit, but temps are typically on a run to warmth, and by the end of the month the average highs have gained about 10 degrees.
-It also gets sunnier as the month progresses, and the days get noticeably longer, with daylight staying around 1 hour and 45 minutes longer by the end of the month.
-It stays on the chilly side at night, with temps falling into the mid-30s to low 40s.
-But you're in a cozy warm hotel at night, so this makes little impact on your trip.
+The month starts out on the chilly side, with average highs in the low 50 degrees Fahrenheit range, but temperatures steadily increase throughout the month by about 10 degrees overall.
+It also gets sunnier as the month progresses, growing from eight and a half hours of daylight to nearly 10 hours by the first of May.
+At night, the city stays on the chilly side with temperatures falling into the mid-30s to low 40s.

 What to Pack

 Unless you have plans for a dress-up evening, you'll only need to bring flat shoes or ankle boots that are good for walking.
-It never hurts to have a folding umbrella and a raincoat as you'll likely run into a shower or two if you stay for over a week.
+Additionally, it never hurts to have a folding umbrella and a raincoat as you'll likely run into a shower or two if you stay for over a week.

 April Events in Prague